nehlsen/time-formatter/README.md

 # Time Formatter

-Small Utility class to format _remaining_ time of something into a human-readable form.
+Small Utility class to format seconds until or since into a human-readable form.
+For example, _"Task is due in 3 Days"_ or _"Milk is expired since 3 Hours 42 Minutes"_

 ## Example